a photo of the inside of a smart refrigerator

 But one group of "smart" devices make a bit less sense, at least today: smart appliances.

 Other than the Oculus Rift and other VR headsets, arguably the most talked-about device at the most recent Consumer Electronics Show was an appliance—Samsung's Family Hub Refrigerator ($5,000-$6,000), which will feature a 21-inch touchscreen on its door when it launches this May.
 But aside from its tablet-in-the-door feature, what really makes the Samsung cooler "smart" are its array of inside cameras that snap a picture of the smart fridge's interior each time you close its door.
-You can then access these photos to do your grocery shopping, either in a supermarket or from the Samsung fridge's app.
+You can then access these photos to grocery shop in a supermarket or from the Samsung Fridge's app.

 Samsung isn't the only smart fridge purveyor.
-Also at CES, Whirlpool exhibited its Connected French Door fridge ($3,799), which will also includes internal camera and online shopping capabilities when it hits stores this spring.
-Along with these photographic fridge still lifes, Whirlpool's Android or iOS app will let you view and control varying zone temperatures and sends alerts when servicing is necessary.
+Also at CES, Whirlpool exhibited its Connected French Door fridge ($3,799), which will also include the internal camera and online shopping capabilities when it hits stores this spring.
+Along with these photographic fridge stilllifes, Whirlpool's Android or iOS app will let you view and control varying zone temperatures and send alerts when servicing is necessary.
 Whirlpool will also be selling a smart dishwasher ($949) and smart gas and electric ranges ($1,899) come the spring, joining the company's existing smart washers and dryers.

 What Smart Appliances Can–and Can't–Do